All Free Readings!

 Below is the list of all the shared items everybody has to read this quarter.

-Week 1: Introductory concepts
+Week 1: Introductory concepts & method for river segmentation

 - Ormerod, S. J. 2014.
 Rebalancing the philosophy of river conservation.
 Aquatic Conservation: Marine and Freshwater Ecosystems.
 24(2): 147-152.
 (4.5 pages of reading)